umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Editing-Existing-Content/index.md

 ## Content Within the Tree View

-This documentation is intended as a guide that will be helping you gain an overview of how you edit in excisting content.
+This documentation is intended as a guide that will be helping you gain an overview of how you edit existing content.

 1. When you are looking to edit content, the first thing you should do is locate the ***page*** you want to edit content on.
 This can be done in the section tree on the left side of the screen.